Are there benefits to c-section scar massages? Do scar tissue massages help?

 How to Massage Your C-Section Scar

 - Start by desensitizing the skin around the scar.
-Use a cotton swab or a cotton ball and simply touch the skin above and below your scar.
+Use a cotton swab or a cotton ball and touch the skin above and below your scar.
 Once you get used to that, you can begin work directly on and around the scar.

 - Lie on your back and use two fingers with both hands to perform a gentle massage near the scar but not directly on it.
 Do an up and down motion, then a side to side motion.
 Do this above and below the scar.